-To delete a branch both locally and remotely, you need to use specific Git commands to remove the branch from the online repository and/or the local repository.
+To delete a branch both locally and remotely, you must employ specific Git commands to remove the branch from the online repository as well as from the local repository.

-To delete a branch from your repository using git, you have to use the below command.
+To delete a branch from your repository using git, you have to use the command below.

 git branch -d [BRANCH-NAME]

-Anyway, the following image shows you a remote repository that contains 3 branches.
-I cloned already all branches except one which under the name “development”.
+The following image depicts a remote repository containing three branches.
+I have already cloned all the branches except the one under the name “development.”

-So I will delete “new-file” branch from the local repository.
-But before that I will show you a figure to understand all branches with its commit refs.
+Thus, I will delete the “new-file” branch from the local repository.
+But before doing so, I will show you a figure to help you understand all the branches along with their commit references.

 Let’s see how to delete the “new-file” branch from the local repository.